Mimicking states with limited resources: passing quantum quiz via global control: Mimicking states in a spin chain

-Before the query to black-box for the value of~$F$ (\ref{fidelity_for_chain}) we organize a special statistics for all possible target states.
-This can be done without using resources of black-box.
+Before discussing the algorithm we produce a special statistics for all possible target states with an initial state~$\ket{\psi_0^{[c]}}$ corresponding to $b_k = b_{\min}$, where $b_{\min}$ is the minimal possible value of parameters~$b_{k}$.
+This assumption leads to all angles~$\theta_{k}\geq0$.
+This numerics can be done without using resources of blackbox.
 For each possible target state~$\psi_0^{[t]}$ we calculate angle~$\chi_{\rm opt}$ which corresponds to the optimal global rotation

 which maximizes~$F(\ket{\psi_0}^{[t]}, U\ket{\psi_0^{[c]}})$.
 The optimal angle is given by the {\em circular mean}